DOI-USGS/hyswap/docs/source/meta/calculations.rst

 -----------------------
 The ``hyswap`` package functions assume that provided streamflow data are quality controlled.
 No checks on incorrect, missing, or negative values are performed.
 Users should perform any necessary QA/QC checks on the data prior to using ``hyswap`` functions.
 Additionally, ``hyswap`` does not detect artifacts or shifts in streamflow data that potentially violate statistical methods, such as:

-- negative flows associated with tidal-influenced locations or other phenomena
+* negative flows associated with tidal-influenced locations or other phenomena
-- regulated flows or transitions from regulated to unregulated flows (or vice versa)
+* regulated flows or transitions from regulated to unregulated flows (or vice versa)
-- major watershed changes
+* major watershed changes

-For users who are applying ``hyswap`` functions directly to data retrieved from USGS NWIS, please be aware that non-standard parameter names occasionally occur.
+For users who are applying ``hyswap`` functions directly to data retrieved from USGS NWIS, please be aware that non-standard parameter names occasionally occur (e.g. `00060_2_Mean` or `00060_incorrect_Mean` instead of simply `00060_Mean`).
 Reasons for this could be to indicate that a site has an upstream and downstream sensor, a sensor was moved in the water column, or a site was measured multiple times.
 This package treats sites with non-standard parameter names as outliers and skips those sites.
 Users should take appropriate steps to check for non-standard parameter names and determine appropriate data handling steps based on their needs.

 Streamflow Percentiles
 ----------------------